Qoro

 Persona

-After categorizing my findings from user interviews, I created a persona that embodies a user who is struggling to manage their subscriptions.
+After analyzing patterns from user interviews, I created a persona that represents a typical user struggling to stay on top of their subscriptions.
+This persona helps frame design decisions around clarity, control, and financial confidence.
 Meet Jordan.

 How Might We